Patricia Morison: More cinematic roles

 Returning to films once again, Morison continued to be cast in supporting roles, all too often as femme fatales or unsympathetic "other women", including the Spencer Tracy-Katharine Hepburn vehicle, Without Love (1945), and the Deanna Durbin comedy-mystery Lady on a Train (1945).

 She played formidably villainous roles in the final installments of Universal's Sherlock Holmes series and MGM's The Thin Man series—respectively, Dressed to Kill (1946), and Song of the Thin Man (1947).
 She played the female antagonist in Tarzan and the Huntress (1947), the penultimate film starring Johnny Weissmuller as Edgar Rice Burroughs' title character.

-Her few leading roles during this time were in "B" pictures, notably as Maid Marian opposite Jon Hall's Robin Hood in the Cinecolor production The Prince of Thieves (1947) for Columbia, then did three films for Robert Lippert, the action film Queen of the Amazons (1947), with Richard Arlen in the sepia-toned western The Return of Wildfire (1948) and an espionage film shot in Mexico, Sofia (1948).
+Her few leading roles during this time were in "B" pictures, notably as Maid Marian opposite Jon Hall's Robin Hood in the Cinecolor production The Prince of Thieves (1947) for Columbia, then did two films for Robert Lippert, the action film Queen of the Amazons (1947) with Richard Arlen, and the sepia-toned western The Return of Wildfire (1948).
 She played the role of Victor Mature's despairing, suicide-driven wife in Kiss of Death (1947).
 Her role was cut from the final print, over censorship concerns and the producers' reputed belief that audiences at that time were not ready for a scene depicting suicide.
-Morison also starred in a 1948 espionage story, Sofia.
+Morison also starred in a 1948 espionage film shot in Mexico, Sofia.

 After a long absence from the screen, Morison portrayed George Sand in the 1960 Franz Liszt biopic, Song Without End.